emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 ## Types with composition

-A type is **a pre-∞-category** if every composable pair of arrows has a unique composite.
+A type is **a pre-∞-category** if every composable pair of arrows has a unique composite, meaning that the type of composites is contractible.

 Note this is a considerable simplification of the usual Segal condition, which also requires homotopical uniqueness of higher-order composites.
+Here this higher-order uniqueness is a consequence of the uniqueness of binary composition.

 ```rzk title="RS17, Definition 5.3"
 #def Is-pre-∞-category